-I want a line that promotes the skill in indicating strikes.
+I want a line that promotes the skill in detecting strikes without compromising stealth.

-I don't want a line that does this for me.
+I don't want a line that does it for me.

 If the Suimu is the rod you are using to travel for your adventures possibly catching the fish of a lifetime, you probably think quite a bit about all the different aspects of your gear.
 Or you are a rich guy that buys a rod for status?
 I don't know, that's not for me to decide on you.
 The Suimu are expensive and not so easy to obtain.
 You will spend some money obtaining one so...

 Why would you use anything less that premium tippet?